5 rescued, more than 30 missing after boat fire near Santa Cruz Island, officials say

-The 75-foot Conception was anchored off Santa Cruz Island when the scuba diving vessel caught fire about 3:15 a.m., said Mike Eliason, a spokesman for the Santa Barbara County Fire Department.
+The 75-foot Conception was anchored about 20 yards off Santa Cruz Island when the scuba diving vessel caught fire about 3:15 a.m., said Mike Eliason, a spokesman for the Santa Barbara County Fire Department.

-Multiple agencies responded to the scene, where five crew members who jumped overboard were rescued, according to the U.S. Coast Guard.
+Multiple agencies responded to the scene, where five crew members who jumped overboard were rescued by a good Samaritan's pleasure craft, according to the U.S. Coast Guard.
 One of the rescued individuals suffered a broken leg.

-#CommercialBoatFire- The 75’ Conception, based in Santa Barbara Harbor, caught fire early 9/2 while anchored off Santa Cruz Island, multiple agencies responded.
-5 people were rescued and 34 are missing. **Media ONLY Contact Lt.
-Eric Rainey/SBSheriffs 805-886-7440** pic.twitter.com/2tIYpzuRWA— SBCFireInfo (@EliasonMike) September 2, 2019
+#BREAKING Images just in from @VCFD_PIO of boat fire off Santa Cruz Island — approx. 30 people unaccounted for at this point. @ABC7 #abc7eyewitness https://t.co/324rjBldO6 pic.twitter.com/9byhNqMnqP— Marc Cota-Robles (@abc7marccr) September 2, 2019

+The Conception sank in 64 feet of water as firefighters were battling the flames, leaving the bow protruding from the water, officials said.

 The cause of the fire was unknown.